obrs09/NS_test/README.md

 ## Project Overview

 This project is based on the NeuroScope framework and conducts an in-depth analysis of internal neuron activation patterns in the LLaMA3-8B-Instruct model during Chinese-to-English translation tasks.
-The research explores how to understand and control the model's translation behavior through techniques such as Goal Hijacking, Neuron Ablation, and Activation Steering.
+The research explores how to understand and control the model's translation behavior through techniques such as Goal Hijacking, Neuron Ablation, and Activation Steering.(for more image, in /images fold)

 ## Methodology